-Air New Zealand flies non-stop from Auckland to Bali up to six times a week between April and October.
-Connections across our domestic network make it easy to access flights to Bali from almost anywhere in New Zealand.
+Air New Zealand flies seasonally to Bali, offering daily flights non-stop from Auckland to Bali from 31 March - 5 May and from 3 June - 1 September 2024, and five flights per week between 6 May - 2 June and 2 September - 26 October 2024.
+Connections across our domestic network from Air New Zealand serviced airports make it easy to access flights to Bali from almost anywhere in New Zealand.

-The non-stop Auckland to Bali flight time is just over nine hours and you have a choice of Economy class products - Seat, Seat+Bag, The Works, in addition to Economy Skycouch™, Premium Economy and Business Premier™.
+The non-stop Auckland to Bali flight time is just over nine hours and you have a choice of Economy, Economy Skycouch™, Premium Economy and Business Premier™.
 All seats include an on-demand seatback entertainment system.

 Bali and yoga were made for each other.
 If you've ever toyed with the idea of going on a live-in yoga retreat, it's time to turn thoughts into action.

 Did you know that you can assemble all-inclusive package deals using our site?
 While you're booking flights, you'll have the option of adding travel insurance.
 After payment we'll give you the option of booking accommodation through Expedia.

 Bali's gateway, Ngurah Rai International Airport, is near Kuta at the southern end of the island.
 The airport is 15 minutes from Kuta, 22 minutes from Seminyak, 22 minutes from Nusa Dua, 25 minutes from Jimbaran, 50 minutes from Uluwatu and 75 minutes from Ubud.

 Where to go and what to see in Bali

 Bali's reputation as a holiday nirvana began in the region south of Denpasar, however new and better roads have made it easier to explore the mountainous interior, northern and eastern coasts, as well as the off-the-beaten-path western coast.
 Consider spreading your holiday across two or three locations - or even more - to get a bigger picture of this divine destination.